Levy noise-induced self-induced stochastic resonance in a memristive neuron: The asymptotic matching of timescales and SISR

 Due to the anomalous long jumps of a trajectory perturbed by a L\'{e}vy process~\cite{Imkeller06,koren2007leapover,dybiec2016hit,ditlevsen1999anomalous}, this trajectory does not necessarily have to hit the saddle point at $v_m$ before escaping from the stable branches of the 2D cubic nullcline.
 Hence, escapes may instantaneously occur even with a very weak noise intensity.
 This means that the ``frequent spiking'' requirement of SISR can be easily achieved by a L\'{e}vy process, even with a very weak intensity.
 However, the ``coherent spiking'' requirement of SISR can only be guaranteed by the asymptotic scaling limits given in Eq.~\eqref{eq:L2}.

 In the Gaussian case, a trajectory can only escape from a potential well after hitting the boundary at the saddle point at $v_m$.
-Therefore, the ``frequent spiking'' condition of SISR requires that the noise intensity is not \textit{too} weak (otherwise, we get a Poissonian spike train --- a rare spiking event which could destroy the coherence of the spiking~\cite{yamakou2018coherent}).
+Therefore, the ``frequent spiking'' requirement of SISR needs that the noise intensity is not \textit{too} weak (otherwise, we get a Poissonian spike train --- a rare spiking event which could destroy the coherence of the spiking~\cite{yamakou2018coherent}).
 Moreover, we observe that the stochastic timescales of the Gaussian noise in Eq.~\eqref{eq:sol2} depend on the energy barrier functions $\bigtriangleup U_{\pm}$.
 If these barriers are too deep (i.e., $\bigtriangleup U_{\pm} \to \infty$), then weak noise intensities cannot provoke escapes (at least frequently), and the trajectory will remain strapped inside a potential well.
 Thus, the noise has be to weak (so that the mean exit times satisfy Eq.~\eqref{eq:sol2}), but strong enough to able to invoke some spiking.
 If this Gaussian noise is strong enough to invoke spiking, then the ``coherent spiking'' requirement of SISR can only be guaranteed by the asymptotic scaling limits given by Eq.~\eqref{eq:G2}.
 Thus, for L\'{e}vy noise, we expect SISR to occur even at very weak noise intensities.
 But for Gaussian noise, we expect SISR to occur at a comparatively larger intensity.

-To answer the three main questions we are interested in, we will set the memristive neuron in the excitable regime by choosing $c=0.95$, $a=0.1$, $b=0.02$, $d=0.5$, and also set the scale and the mean parameters of the L\'{e}vy process at $\sigma=0.5$ and $\mu=0.0$, respectively.
-We also chose a sufficiently small timescale separation parameter, i.e., $\varepsilon=0.001\ll1$, weak noise intensity, i.e., $0<D<1$, and then numerically search for the combined values of $k_1\in[0.0,2.0]$, $k_2\in[1.0,2.0]$, $\alpha\in(0,2]$, and $\beta\in[-1,1]$ for which the scaling limit conditions in Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} are satisfied (or at least to some degree) or not.
+To answer the three main questions we are interested in (see the introduction section), we will set the memristive neuron in the excitable regime by choosing $c=0.95$, $a=0.1$, $b=0.02$, $d=0.5$, and also set location parameter of the standardized L\'{e}vy process at $\mu=0.0$.
+We chose a sufficiently small timescale separation parameter, i.e., $\varepsilon=0.001\ll1$, weak noise intensity, i.e., $0<\sigma<1$, and then numerically search for the combined values of $k_1\in[0.0,2.0]$, $k_2\in[1.0,2.0]$, $\alpha\in(0,2]$, and $\beta\in[-1,1]$ for which the scaling limit conditions in Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} are satisfied (or at least to some degree) or not.

-\section{Numerical results and Discussion}
+\section{Numerical results and discussion}